hassanayn/it-cbe-club-project/README.md

 Below is the structure of the repository: it-cbe-club-project/
-├── css/                # Stylesheets
+├── css/           # Stylesheets for the frontend
-├── js/                 # JavaScript files
-├── php/                # Backend PHP scripts
+├── js/            # JavaScript files for interactivity ├── php/           # Backend PHP scripts
-├── img/                # Images and assets
+├── img/           # Images and media assets
-├── index.html          # Main HTML file
+├── index.html     # Main HTML entry point
-└── README.md           # Project overview
+└── README.md      # Project overview and documentation

 ## 🚀 Features